juancadile/PyETR-myfork/docs/getting_started/view_construction.md

 #### Arbitrary objects

 In PyETR, a string of ordinary characters *not* followed by parentheses is an arbitrary object.
-These can only appear if there is a suitable dependency relation and will be discussed in that section TODO.
+These can only appear if there is a suitable [dependency relation](#dependency-relations).

 !!! warning
     Names can be reused between functional terms and arbitrary objects, e.g. `x()` and `x` are completely independent terms.